![]() |

 -

-Changing trains at Porta Susa is very straightforward, you can easily walk between any two platforms in just a minute or two, with escalators or lifts so luggage is not a problem.
+Changing trains at Porta Susa is straightforward, you can walk between any two platforms in a minute or two, with escalators or lifts so luggage is no problem.
 It only takes a few minutes to change trains, even if you were changing from platform 1 to platform 6.

 -

-However, I'd allow at least 45 minutes when interchanging between a Paris-Turin TGV and a Trenitalia or Italo high-speed train, ideally a bit longer, as you will have separate train-specific tickets from two different operators - although if the first train is delayed and you miss your connection, the operator of the onward train may still help you out and let you take a later onward train under the inter-operator Agreement for Journey Continuation explained here.
-SNCF & Trenitalia are both signatories to the AJC, but Italo is not so beware of using a TGV to connect with Italo or vice versa - it may be better to stick with TGV + Trenitalia.
+However, I'd allow at least 45 minutes when interchanging between a Paris-Turin TGV and a Trenitalia or Italo high-speed train, ideally a bit longer, as you will have separate train-specific tickets from two different operators - although if the first train is delayed and you miss your connection, the operator of the onward train may still help you out and let you take a later onward train under the inter-operator Agreement for Journey Continuation (AJC) explained here.
+SNCF & Trenitalia are both signatories to the AJC, but Italo is not so beware of using a TGV to connect with Italo or vice versa, it may be better to stick with TGV+Trenitalia.
 You can always enjoy a coffee, beer or meal between trains!

 Ticket offices